kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

 # subdaily<a name="module6"></a>

 This module is meant for RH measurements that have a subdaily component.
-It is not strictly for water levels, but that is generally where it should be used.
+It is not strictly restricted for water levels, but that is generally where it should be used.
 There are two main goals for this code:

 - consolidate daily result files and find/remove outliers